 Clean plastic surfaces either with WD-40 or a paste made with bicarbonate soda and water as follows:

-Apply the cleaner on a piece of cloth.
+- Apply the cleaner to a piece of cloth.

 Avoid using abrasive and corrosive chemicals when cleaning plastic surfaces.